kaz-utashiro/greple/README.md

         ;  No effect
         X  No effect

-    If the spec includes `/`, left side is considered to be as foreground color and right side as background.
+    If the spec includes `/`, left side is considered as foreground color and right side as background.
 If multiple colors are given in same spec, all indicators are produced in the order of their presence.
 As a result, the last one takes effect.

     Effect characters are case insensitive, and can be found anywhere and in any order in color spec string.
 Because `X` and `;` takes no